DiamondHandsQuant/polymarket_agent/docs/issues/09-market-maker-bot.md

 - Honors per-market EV cap and maker-only quoting.
 - Clean logs show skew, levels, and actions.
 - If using cache path, a documented `refresh-markets` run precedes bot start.
+- If routed selections are provided, the bot consumes `selected_markets.json` and operates on those markets.

 ## Notes
 - Keep parameters from config; no hardcoded values.